 The Information Superhighway (infobahn) is a term that was/is used to describe the Internet and digital communication.
 Generally speaking, it's a term that was/is used to refer to the Internet.
-Usage of the term was at it's peak in the 1990's: the term was popularised by Al Gore - a keen supporter of the Internet - and in the 1990's the Vice President of the United States of America.
+Usage of the term was at it's peak in the early 1990's: the term was popularised by Al Gore - a keen supporter of the high speed computing and communication - in the late 1980's and early 1990's.
+His role as Vice President of the United States of America in the 1990's was important in providing the leadership to transition the Internet from a federally funded backbone network to a commercial backbone network.
 While the general assumption is that Al Gore coined the term - due to him using the term throughout his political career - research has suggested that the term was used from the 1940's to describe tele-communication systems.
-What is without doubt: is that Al Gore popularised the term and usage of the term in the 1990's.
+What is without doubt: is that Al Gore popularised the term and it's usage in the 1990's.